 The easiest hard waxes to use that are available online will be sold in kits, with multiple colors and often a heating tool used to melt the wax into the damaged area.

 The beauty of this method is how well it pairs with the paste wax we discussed earlier, filling any cracks or gouges before the application of the paste.

-I feel wax really can fill (pun intended) many of the superficial needs of the furniture restoration DIY-er, and is a great place to start getting into the craft.
-In the next part of of this guidet I will be going over a few of the more challenging antique restoration techniques.
+I feel wax really can fill (pun intended) many of the superficial needs of the antique furniture restoration DIY-er, and is a great place to start getting into the craft.
+In the next part of this guide I will be going over a few of the more challenging antique restoration techniques.

 If I have tempted you to give wax a try on your next antique restoration project, please feel free to send us an email with any questions you may have.
 (We love seeing before and after photos as well).

-As always if your project is more than you would like to take on, or you want to leave it in the well waxed hands of a professional; send photos of your piece to info[at]skicountryantiques.com and we will get back to you with a quote for our repair and restoration services.
+As always if your project is more than you would like to take on, or you want to leave it in the well-waxed hands of a professional; send photos of your piece to info[at]skicountryantiques.com and we will get back to you with a quote for our antique repair and restoration services.